w5xd/NyeVikingPowerMonitor/README.md

 some practice to know how much paste is enough, but here is a rule: too much paste is far harder to repair later than too little.
 And it is surprising how little will work.
 It is not necessary for the space between the pads to be completely clear of paste, but don't leave any big blobs.
-I found that if I could get the paste to form a thing string from my wire tool, that one strand of that thing string laid down across the entire row of 10 pins from pins 1 through 10 of the LED driver baked just fine. </p>
+I found that if I could get the paste to form a thing string from my wire tool, that one strand of that thin string laid down across the entire row of 10 pins from pins 1 through 10 of the LED driver baked just fine. </p>
 <p>
 The SMD ICs put up with some abuse for me.
 Your mileage may vary.
 I placed the 6 pin battery to 5V step up IC rotated 180